luohancfd/CFCFD-NG/doc/sphinx/photaura.rst

 Photaura is a spectral radiation model that is coupled to the eilmer3 and poshax3 codes.
-It can also be used to perform spectral analyses in python via the module librad2.
+It can also be used to perform spectral analyses in python via the radpy module.
 The name Photaura comes from the Greek word photos (light) and the Latin word aura (wind); an appropriate name for a code that deals with plasmas.